shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Lemilay, daughter of the chieftess.
 How do you know that?”
 Mother growled.

 “I saw it, Mother.”
 Lemilay’s ears pinned back.
-“With my… you know.”
+“With my hindsight.”
 She pointed to her bald spot.

 “Lemilay, you are forbidden from visiting that night.
 Are we clear?”